-Asbestos can affect people from all walks of life.
-Sufferers of asbestos disease are often exposed during the course of their work such as:
+Sufferers of asbestos diseases are often exposed during the course of their work, such as:

 - Dock workers

-However, people can also be exposed to asbestos in the course of domestic renovations, from the building of their own home or in another setting like a school or their office.
+While many people have historically experienced asbestos exposure at work, it is also possible to be exposed to asbestos dust in the course of domestic renovations, from the building of their own home or in another setting like a school or their office.

-Even if you do not know when or where you were exposed to asbestos, our dedicated team will work through your memories with you to gather information and then conduct independent research and investigations to advise about a compensation claim.
+Even if you do not know when or where you were exposed to asbestos, your dedicated asbestos lawyer will work with you to gather information and then conduct independent research and investigations to advise about an asbestos compensation claim.